 A level is now considered failed in Cooperative mode if all players are dead at the same time.
 Killed players can only respawn as long as there is at least one player currently alive.
 If the last player dies before anyone has had a chance to respawn, the level resets and must be reattempted from the start.
 (Singleplayer works this way too, in a manner of speaking, just with a maximum player count of one.)
 Since this circumstance is vanishingly rare even in a two-player game, a player is now prevented from respawing for five seconds after dying.
 If another player dies in that window, the cutoff is pushed back a little more, and so on, accelerating the possibility of a Total Party Kill.
 Death is now dangerous.

 Furthermore, unless the level has reset after wiping out, respawned players don't come back with all the ammo and armor they entered the level with.
 They retain their weapons (since there's no guarantee a level or episode will continue to provide duplicates), but otherwise return to play with nothing to their name but the typical 25 shells.
-They can have their ammo back, of course - if they can return to the backpack they dropped.
+They can have their ammo back, of course - if they can return to the backpack they dropped (and if their friends can restrain themselves from scooping it up first).
 Falling into lava or a void thus has the potential to waste vital resources.
 If this might make finishing the level impossible, players can always try, and start over if they fail - this outcome at least gets them playing again right away rather than degrading to a war of attrition with axes.

 Rather than weapons hovering non-solidly and refusing to interact with any player who already has one, weapons can always be picked up, and will vanish as soon as they do, as in singleplayer.
 To prevent other players from missing out on having the weapon, Copper considers the party as a whole to have acquired it, and it is immediately granted (along with its ammo) to all players.
 Finding a secret Lightning Gun when you've already got one should at least be worth some cells, after all.